-- 2. Click located at the end of the first User Programs field to select the executable program.
+- 2. Click Click click click click click click be and of the first User Programs field to select the executable program.
 The Find User Program window appears. - 3.
 Click on AER_Login6.exe, and then click Open. - 4.
-Click located at the end of the User Programs field that now contains the AER_Login6.exe path.The User Program Options window appears.
+Click Click Located at the end of the User Programs field that now contains the AER_Login6.exe path.The User Program Options window appears.